 Figure 7.5 Systematic-judgmental sampling plan for monitoring the leaching of pollutants from a landfill.
-The sampling sites, shown as red dots (•), are on a systematic grid straddling the direction of the groundwater's flow.
-Sampling along linear transects helps establish the plume's limits.
+The sampling sites, shown as red dots, are on a systematic grid that straddles the direction of the groundwater's flow.
+Sampling along the linear transects that extend out from the grid help establish the plume's limits.